 All instances of academic dishonesty should be reported first by the faculty member to their respective program director and then to the student involved.
-The faculty member should then follow-up by submitting the Report-Violation of Academic Honesty Form to the Student Success and Advising Office by completing and submitting to Advising@trevecca.edu for recording in the student's permanent file.
-The Director of Academic Advising@trevecca.edu email notifications that are sent to the Advising@trevecca.edu email and will submit to the proper Advisor.
+The faculty member should then follow-up by submitting the Report-Violation of Academic Honesty Form to the Student Success and Advising Office by completing and submitting to

+GRAEAdvising@trevecca.edu for recording in the student's permanent file.
+The Director of Academic Advising will receive all email notifications that are sent to the

+GRAEAdvising@trevecca.edu email and will submit to the proper Advisor.